amplexor-drupal/xconnect/README.md

 // Create a service object by passing the connection details.
-// There are 2 Service available depending on the GCM configuration:
+// There are 2 Service available depending on the AMPLEXOR Translation Service configuration:
 // - FtpService : Transport over FTP (no encryption).
 // - SFtpService : Transport over SSH (encryption).
 $config = [